levans88/Rocco/README.md

 The code is partially written with 18 leg servos in mind.
 Only one leg is built currently, so I'm testing with three servos.

-Please see the complete documentation on my blog at the link below. http://blog.lennyevans.net
+Please see the complete documentation on my blog at the following link: http://blog.lennyevans.net

-This is an active project so please see issues and updates on GitHub as well. https://github.com/levans88/Rocco/issues
+This is an active project so please see issues and updates on GitHub as well: https://github.com/levans88/Rocco/issues

 The main focus of the code right now is to read input over a serial connection and execute appropriate functions based on the characters received.
 The core function handling movement is "motion".